theriley106/CopyPaste/README.md

 ### Step 5

 We deskew the image to ensure the card is not slanting too far in one direction.
-Deskew generally fixes cases where the card is rotated ~5 degrees and it adds an extra level of presision when fixing unwanted slanting in the image produced by Unrotate.
+Deskew generally fixes cases where the card is rotated ~5 degrees and it adds an extra level of precision when fixing unwanted slanting in the image produced by Unrotate.

 <p>
   <img src="static/5.png" width="500px"/>